- Who We Are

 - Parents and Teachers should handle conflict within the coop as described in Handling Conflict.

-- We are guests of Five Oaks.
-All participants are expected to treat the property of Five Oaks with care and respect.
-All families will adhere to the Five Oaks Facility Usage Policy.
+- We are guests of Embrace Church.
+All participants are expected to treat the property of Embrace Church with care and respect.

 - Though we wish we could help with special requests for monitoring individual students in group settings at coop, even for educational purposes, we cannot have someone outside of coop families come to ACES to monitor one child out of respect and privacy of the other children and families in the class and coop.

 - Abide by Christian standards in your actions and in your speech, showing kindness, responsibility, and honesty.

 - Show respect toward adults, fellow students, and property.

 - Refrain from disruptive and distracting behavior during class.
 This includes the use of cell phones, electronic devices, toys or other personal items that are not needed for class.
 Personal items may be taken by the teacher or parent helper if not put away when asked and will be returned to a parent at the end of the coop day.

 - Cooperate with teachers and helpers during class and clean-up.

 - Members are expected to not use the ACES email list to send spam, junk, or unnecessary email.

 - To avoid cluttering up members’ inbox with email, members are encouraged to send their announcements to Paula Gramer by Sunday evening, for inclusion in the Monday weekly email.
 An announcement can be included in the official weekly ACES email if